 - (i) Many of school's data processing activities rely on legal obligations.
-These tasks are undertaken because the school must comply with Irish (or European) law.
-For example, there is a legislative basis underpinning the sharing of specific student data with the Department of Education and Skills and other public bodies. - 7.4.1 Another set of data processing activities are undertaken in the public interest i.e. so that the school can operate safely and effectively.
-For example, an educational profile of the student (literacy competence, language spoken at home etc.) may help the school to target learning resources effectively for the benefit of the student. - 7.4.2 In some situations, for example the use of CCTV, the school may rely on its legitimate interests to justify processing.
-In such cases the specific legitimate interests (e.g. health and safety, crime prevention, protection of school property etc.) must be identified and notified to the data subjects. - 7.4.3 Contract will provide a lawful basis for some processing of data by the school.
-For example, the processing of some employee data may rely on this lawful basis. - 7.4.4 There is also the possibility that processing can be justified in some circumstances to protect the Vital Interests of a data subject, or another person.
+These tasks are undertaken because the school must comply with Irish (or European) law16.
+For example, there is a legislative basis underpinning the sharing of specific student data with the Department of Education and Skills and other public bodies. - 7.12.4Another set of data processing activities are undertaken in the public interest i.e. so that the school can operate safely and effectively.
+For example, an educational profile of the student (literacy competence, language spoken at home etc.) may help the school to target learning resources effectively for the benefit of the student. - 7.12.5In some situations, for example the use of CCTV, the school may rely on its legitimate interests to justify processing.
+In such cases the specific legitimate interests (e.g. health and safety, crime prevention, protection of school property etc.) must be identified and notified to the data subjects17. - 7.12.6Contract will provide a lawful basis for some processing of data by the school.
+For example, the processing of some employee data may rely on this lawful basis. - 7.12.7There is also the possibility that processing can be justified in some circumstances to protect the Vital Interests of a data subject, or another person.
 For example, sharing some data subject data with emergency services might rely on this lawful basis.

-&lt;sup>13 A Data Processing Agreement may be provided as a set of agreed clauses or as an addendum to a broader (Third Party) Service Agreement.
+13 A Data Processing Agreement may be provided as a set of agreed clauses or as an addendum to a broader (Third Party) Service Agreement.

-&lt;sup>14 These record-keeping requirements are detailed under GDPR Article 33(5).
+14 These record-keeping requirements are detailed under GDPR Article 33(5).
 Documentation need to be retained in school setting out details of all data breaches that have occurred.
 This includes those that were adjudged not to require notification to the Data Protection Commission (in addition to data breaches that required formal DPC notification via https://forms.dataprotection.ie/report-a-breach-of-personal-data).

-&lt;sup>15 All current and former employees of the school may be held accountable in relation to data processed by them during the performance of their duties.
+15 All current and former employees of the school may be held accountable in relation to data processed by them during the performance of their duties.
 For example, employees acting in breach of the Data Protection Act 2018 could, in certain circumstances, be found to have committed a criminal offence.

-&lt;sup>16 For example, the Education Act 1998, the Education (Welfare) Act 2000 & the Education for Persons with Special Education Needs Act 2004.
+16 For example, the Education Act 1998, the Education (Welfare) Act 2000 & the Education for Persons with Special Education Needs Act 2004.

-&lt;sup>17 Data subjects have a right to object to processing that is undertaken based on legitimate interests.
+17 Data subjects have a right to object to processing that is undertaken based on legitimate interests.
 In such cases the Controller must demonstrate that there is an overriding need if the processing is to continue.

-7.4.5 Finally there is the option of using a data subject's consent as the lawful basis for processing personal data.
+7.12.8Finally there is the option of using a data subject's consent as the lawful basis for processing personal data.
 The school will not rely on consent as the basis for processing personal data if another lawful condition is more appropriate.